jenkinsci/talend-plugin/README.md

 ### Create a Task

 Create a Freestyle Job and add the build task "Talend Create Task".
-You can select the artifact that you want to base your task on by first selecting the Environment, then the Workspace and then the Artifact.
+You can create Jobs, Routes, DataServices and Pipeline tasks.
+The Artifact name is a textbox so you can plan creating a task that where the Artifact has not been uploaded yet. (and use jenkins parameters).
 ![Create a New Task Image](docs/images/createtask.png "Create a New Task")

 ### Run a Task

 Create a Freestyle Job and add the build task "Talend Run Task".
 You can select the task by first selecting the Environment, then the Workspace and then the Task.
-The Task is a textbox so you can plan running a task that has not been created yet (and use jenkins parameters).

 ![Run a Task Image](docs/images/runtask.png "Run a Task")